dilshankarunarathne/spring-boot-notes/README.md

 * Spring uses controllers for ReSTful web services
 * It's like MVC, but in this case - the view is JSON payload by default, as opposed to an HTML document.
 * Once we understand the paradigm, it becomes very straightforward.
 No matter if it's a web service, or a web page.
-* One cool aspect of response bodies of Spring, is that it does all the marshaling
+* One cool aspect of response bodies of Spring, is that it does all the marshalling and unmarshalling